phonophasm/phonophasm.github.io/_projects/focal-point-vr.md

   - connection between body and AV feedback,
   - satisfaction when finding the focal point.

+Interview transcripts were thematically coded, and keyword clustering highlighted the concepts participants repeated most often: orientation, immersion, and the importance of audio as an anchor when visual distractions increased.
+These findings fed back into stage design tweaks for both mediums.

 Key findings (summarised):

 - **Projected version**: